AnnieBro/Programming-Basics-SoftUni/Java/Simple Operations And Calculations/README.md

   - Arithmetic operations and expressions using them (+, -, *, /, %)
   - Methods from Math class (ceil, floor, Abs, round, sqrt, pow, PI)
   - Printing output (print, println, printf)
   - Using output templates for printf (%s, %d, %f, %c)
+  - Setting decimal place for %f
   - Type conversion (String to int, String to double, int to double, double to int, char to int, int to char)
+  - Using String library methods (toLowerCase, toUpperCase, equalsTo, length)